13alvone/cspeakes_enumerator/Readme.md

 ### Kali Linux Aggregated Enumerator

-`cspeakes_enum` is a tool built to run on Kali Linux that completes some basic enumeration commands potentially useful during initial discovery.
-This is a very loud script that is typically used in CTF challenges such as those available on vulnhub.com and hackthebox.eu.
+`cspeakes_enum` is a tool built to run on Kali Linux that completes some basic enumeration commands potentially useful during initial pentest discovery.

 ***Please Note: